FOREX-Euro jumps, yen dives as French worries abate

 As markets globally were comforted by the results of the

-French vote, the flood of money out of the perceived security of
+vote, the flood of money out of the perceived security of the

 "Overall, the probability of a Le Pen presidency has